cebcar/Tuxedo-ij/TechDocs/DevOps/tools/ZenHub.md

   - show the issue in GitHub (bottom right on the ZenHub Edit Issue display)
   - move the issue to the correct repo
   - return to ZenHub Board<br/><br/>

+### Sprint Implementation
+*Sprints will normally be created automatically by ZenHub, using the top of the Product Backlog.* <br/>
+*For now, we are doing that process manually.*
+- on the last day of a sprint
+  - close most 'Done' issues
+  - review Product Backlog
+    - verify sufficient content for next Sprint
+    - for each item: review content and estimate
+    - review prioritization
+  - until ZenHub automated Sprints:
+    - create next Sprint from content of Product Backlog